mjclemente/pdfbox.cfc/README.md

 Add a page or pages to the end of the PDF.
 The `pdfPages` argument must be either the absolute path to a pdf file on disk, or a ColdFusion PDF object like those created via `cfdocument`.

 #### `save( string dest = "" )`
 By default, this saves the PDF to the same path that it was loaded from.
 You can use the `dest` argument to save the modified PDF to a new location.
 If the destination does not exist, it is created automatically.
+Note that the `dest` argument is required in order to save PDFs loaded from file input streams.

 __Note__: For convenience, saving the document also automatically closes the PDFBox instance that was created, so it should be the last thing you do with this object.